 Wash hands before touching the tattoo.

-Pat dry with a clean paper towel, or air dry.
+Always pat dry with a clean paper towel.

-Apply moisturizer 2-4 times a day - enough to lightly cover the tattoo.
-Applying too thickly will irritate the tattoo.
+Use moisturizer lightly 2-4 times a day - applying too thickly will irritate the tattoo.

 The tattoo will scab and itch.
-Don’t pick or scratch at it.
+Don’t pick or scratch at it to avoid scarring.

 Sleep in something clean and loose that will cover the tattoo.

-Once it’s healed, wear the highest SPF sunscreen on your tattoo anytime you’re outside.
+Once it’s healed, wear the highest SPF sunscreen on your tattoo anytime you’re outside to ensure longevity.